giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 The script is standalone and runs on Python 3.
 It has been tested on Ubuntu 20.10.

 ### Prerequisites
-You may need to install the following packages to make the script work:
+You need the following packages to make the script work:

     argparse>=1.1
     pandas>=0.25.3